flyteorg/flyteidl/protos/docs/admin/admin.rst

 ProjectAttributesGetResponse
 ------------------------------------------------------------------

-Response to get an individual project domain attribute override.
+Response to get an individual project level attribute override.
 For more info on matchable attributes, see :ref:`ref_flyteidl.admin.MatchableAttributesConfiguration`